 4. A project report or thesis and other relevant work may be submitted to the Registrar at any time during the year provided the candidate has completed the minimum period of registration.
 In order that a successful candidate may have a reasonable chance of having the degree conferred at one of the formal degree-conferring ceremonies, the candidate should arrange for the work to be in the hands of the Registrar at least eighteen weeks prior to the date of such ceremony.

-Note: All copies of the project report or thesis to be submitted by the candidate to the Registrar are to be lodged at the enquiry counter of the Higher Degrees Unit, which is located in the Chancellery.
+Note: All copies of the project report or thesis to be submitted by the candidate to the Registrar are to be lodged at the Student Enquiry Counter located in the Chancellery.

 Schedule